GitWiz-krishna/hospital-management/README.md

 Hospital Management System
-Overview
+📖 Overview
-A Hospital Management System (HMS) built using Java and MySQL to manage hospital operations such as patient registration, doctor management, appointments, and discharge records.
+The Hospital Management System (HMS) is a sleek and efficient tool developed in Java and powered by MySQL to streamline hospital operations.
+This system covers patient registration, doctor management, appointments, and discharge tracking—all designed for optimal efficiency and ease of use.

-Features
+🚀 Features
-Add Patient: Register new patients with personal and medical details.
+Add Patient: Quickly register new patients with their medical and personal details.

-Add Doctor: Add doctors along with their specialization.
+Add Doctor: Seamlessly add doctors along with their specialized fields.

-View All Patients: List all patients with their basic details.
+View All Patients: View an organized list of all registered patients.

-View All Doctors: List all doctors with their specialization.
+View All Doctors: Access a comprehensive list of doctors and their specializations.

-Manage Appointments: Schedule and view appointments between patients and doctors.
+Manage Appointments: Schedule and track patient appointments with doctors.

-Discharge Management: Track patient discharge details.
+Discharge Management: Effectively manage and track patient discharge details.

-Technologies Used
+💻 Technologies Used
 Backend: Java (JDBC for database connectivity)

 Database: MySQL